faasm/faasm/docs/bare_metal.md

 machines into their roles in Faasm.

-To avoid ambiguity on machines with multiple network interfaces, you must explicitly specify the hostname or IP to be used by Faasm with `mpi_host=...`.
+To avoid ambiguity on machines with multiple network interfaces, you must explicitly specify the hostname or IP to be used by Faasm with `internal_host=...`.
 If the machines only have a single network interface, this is just the machine's normal hostname or IP.